Akali27/Network_Connection_Monitor/README.md

 ### Usage

-This is useful defensive tool.
+This is a useful defensive tool.
 You will be able to see your port connections with the internet and you will also see what processes are prompting the connection.

 ### See also